OpenHPS/openhps-core/README.md

 OpenHPS is a positioning framework design to support many different use cases ranging from simple positioning such as detecting the position of a pawn on a chessboard using RFID, to indoor positioning methods using cameras.

-At its core, the framework provides the ability to create a chain of models that each have an input and output layer.
-Sensory data is provided by passing a data frame through all layers in the model.
-Inbetween the input and output layer are a configurable amount of processing layers that compute the sensory data to a more abstract, higher level result.
+At its core, the framework provides the ability to create a chain of models that each have an input and output node.
+Sensory data is provided by passing a data frame through all nodes in the model.
+Inbetween the input and output node are a configurable amount of processing nodes that compute the sensory data to a more abstract, higher level result.

 Persistent data such as the previous location of tracked objects or calibration data is stored in services linked to a model.
 Each layer that is added to the model can read and write the data that is stored by the services.